conan-io/docs/integrations/cmake/cmake_generator.rst

     add_executable(timer timer.cpp)
     target_link_libraries(timer ${CONAN_LIBS})

-The ``conan_basic_setup()`` is split in smaller macros, that should be self explanatory.
-If you need to do something different, you can just use them individually.
+The ``conan_basic_setup()`` is divided into smaller macros that should be self explanatory.
+If you need to do something different, you can just call them individually.

 .. note::